Featured Post

 };

-With the agent configured, I initiated a full SEO audit of all blog posts.
-The agent analyzed each post systematically, checking:
+With the agent configured, I ran a full audit across all blog posts.
+The results were worse than I expected.

-Over 70% of posts exceeded the 60-character SERP display limit, meaning search engines were truncating titles and reducing click-through rates.
+Over 70% of posts exceeded the 60-character SERP display limit.
+Search engines were truncating titles, which hurts click-through rates.

 Before optimization: